Partial sight - low vision aids

 The Royal National Institute of Blind (RNIB) produces many factsheets and leaflets that offer advice and recommend products for the blind and partially sighted.

 There are also other websites which you may find useful.
-Some of these have been listed below:
+Some of these are listed below: